 The Millennium Park Eye Center features state-of-the-art diagnostic and surgical equipment for the treatment of eye diseases.
 Residents travel to this location on subspecialty rotations during their first and second years to participate in clinics, minor OR, and surgical procedures.
 The majority of exposure to refractive surgery during residency, including LASIK and PRK, occurs at this location.

 First Year Experience

 The first year resident typically starts with a two week orientation and introduction to basic ophthalmology lecture series in the beginning of July.
-The year is then divided into six 8-9 week clinical rotations, where first years will learn the basic techniques of diagnosis and medical management of various diseases.
 The majority of the year is spent in the General Eye Clinic, with one to two days a week spent on subspecialty services.
+The Neuro-ophthalmology rotation occurs during one of these blocks and you will spend 3.5 days per week in that clinic, while also staffing many neuro-ophthalmology cases with our neuro-ophthalmology faculty in the GEC.
 First year residents also spend time on the consult rotation, where they encounter a great variety of ocular pathologies and emergencies.
 They also spend a rotation at the Jesse Brown VA Medical Center, which is located a few blocks away.
 Lastly, residents perform and assist with surgeries and are heavily involved with on call duties.

 Second Year Experience